"Leave anything for us?"

 - Not an unusual sight in Bollywood movies.

-- The police come to save Sarah Connor and zip up Kyle Reese in a body bag only after the Terminator is defeated.
+- The police come to save Sarah Connor and zip up Kyle Reese in a body bag only after The Terminator is defeated.
+Not that they did much against him earlier.

 - Die Hard: